couchbaselabs/try-cb-golang/README.md

 later) and query services on the same server where the node application will also be running.

  1. Install a Couchbase Server, and start it.
+    * If you want to use Full-Text Search, set up an FTS index called `hotels` for all documents of type `hotel`

  2. Install Go 1.6+